 5. It Creates a Lack of Respect

-When you don’t apologize to your child you create a lack of respect.
+Apologizing to your child is important so you create a common understanding of respect for each other.
 Children are smart.
 They know bad behavior when they see it.

-Even young kids know yelling, threatening, pouting, silent treatment, intimidation, domination etc. is not right.
-They cry, recoil, and go into self-protection mode due to fear and shame.
+Even young kids know yelling, threatening, pouting, silent treatment, intimidation, domination, etc. are not right.
+They cry, recoil, and go into self-protection mode due to fear and shame when a parent comes after them.

 You can split hairs and rationalize all day about how adults are the ones in charge and they shouldn’t be questioned, but I ask you to step back and look at yourself.

 If you could watch yourself on video, what would you see?
 Would you be able to show that video to your friends?

 Think about whether you have created quiet contempt or heartfelt respect and admiration in the heart of your child.
 You can demand respect from your children through compliance, but you can’t demand respect from their hearts.
 That is earned.